From traditional

 14. Watching a Football game on Thanksgiving

-My husband and I were once invited to a friend’s house in Toulon to enjoy Paella.
-Immediately afterwards, he turned on the tele, and everyone watched a French rugby match.
+Immediately afterwards, our friend turned on the tele, and everyone watched a French rugby match.
 I believe it was Marseille playing against Spain.

 I was excited at the prospect of participating in this French gathering, even if it was to watch sports.
 (I’m not a big sports fan).